taustation-fan/taustation-fan.github.io/README.md

 tasks sound illegal, you might spend quite some time in the Brig.
 (Though illegal tasks tend to pay much better than comparable legal tasks).

+See the [separate career page](/career) for a list of tasks per career.

 Note that you can abort your career at any time, and even later return to that career with no repercussions, except of course the time you